Babett Peter: Turbine Potsdam

+FFC Frankfurt, 2012 - 2014

 On 29 February 2012, Peter signed a three-year contract and moved to 1.
 FFC Frankfurt on 1 July 2012.

-Wolfsburg
+Wolfsburg, 2014 - 2019

-In March 2014, Babett joined VfL Wolfsburg.
+In March 2014, Peter joined VfL Wolfsburg.
 She won three Frauen-Bundesliga titles with Wolfsburg as well as the DFB-Pokal Frauen five times.

-CD Tacón
+CD Tacón, 2019 - 2022

 On 17 September 2019, VfL Wolfsburg agreed to mutually terminate Babett's contract so she could immediately join Spanish Primera División team CD Tacón, signing a two-year deal with the Madrid-based club.
+On 2 May 2022, Peter announced she intended to retire at the conclusion of the season.

 International career

 Peter made her debut in the German national team in March 2006 against Finland.
 She was part of Germany's winning team at the 2007 FIFA Women's World Cup, but did not play in any game.
 One year later, she won the bronze medal at the 2008 Summer Olympics, where she became a regular starter for Germany in the knockout stage of the tournament.
 Peter was part of Germany's team winning the country's seventh title at the 2009 European Championship.
 She scored her first goal for the national team at the Algarve Cup facing China in March 2010.
 Peter was called up for Germany's 2011 FIFA Women's World Cup squad.

 She was part of the squad for the 2016 Summer Olympics, where Germany won the gold medal.

 On 26 April 2019, she announced her retirement from the national team.